metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Required:

 - `auth` (Attributes) Auth configures how cert-manager authenticates with the Vault server. (see [below for nested schema](#nestedatt--spec--vault--auth))
-- `path` (String) Path is the mount path of the Vault PKI backend's 'sign' endpoint, e.g:'my_pki_mount/sign/my-role-name'.
+- `path` (String) Path is the mount path of the Vault PKI backend's 'sign' endpoint, e.g: 'my_pki_mount/sign/my-role-name'.
 - `server` (String) Server is the connection address for the Vault server, e.g: 'https://vault.example.com:8200'.

 Optional:

-- `ca_bundle` (String) Base64-encoded bundle of PEM CAs which will be used to validate the certificatechain presented by Vault.
-Only used if using HTTPS to connect to Vault andignored for HTTP connections.Mutually exclusive with CABundleSecretRef.If neither CABundle nor CABundleSecretRef are defined, the certificate bundle inthe cert-manager controller container is used to validate the TLS connection.
+- `ca_bundle` (String) Base64-encoded bundle of PEM CAs which will be used to validate the certificate chain presented by Vault.
+Only used if using HTTPS to connect to Vault and ignored for HTTP connections.
+Mutually exclusive with CABundleSecretRef.
+If neither CABundle nor CABundleSecretRef are defined, the certificate bundle in the cert-manager controller container is used to validate the TLS connection.
-- `ca_bundle_secret_ref` (Attributes) Reference to a Secret containing a bundle of PEM-encoded CAs to use whenverifying the certificate chain presented by Vault when using HTTPS.Mutually exclusive with CABundle.If neither CABundle nor CABundleSecretRef are defined, the certificate bundle inthe cert-manager controller container is used to validate the TLS connection.If no key for the Secret is specified, cert-manager will default to 'ca.crt'. (see [below for nested schema](#nestedatt--spec--vault--ca_bundle_secret_ref))
+- `ca_bundle_secret_ref` (Attributes) Reference to a Secret containing a bundle of PEM-encoded CAs to use when verifying the certificate chain presented by Vault when using HTTPS.
+Mutually exclusive with CABundle.
+If neither CABundle nor CABundleSecretRef are defined, the certificate bundle in the cert-manager controller container is used to validate the TLS connection.
+If no key for the Secret is specified, cert-manager will default to 'ca.crt'. (see [below for nested schema](#nestedatt--spec--vault--ca_bundle_secret_ref))
-- `client_cert_secret_ref` (Attributes) Reference to a Secret containing a PEM-encoded Client Certificate to use when theVault server requires mTLS. (see [below for nested schema](#nestedatt--spec--vault--client_cert_secret_ref))
+- `client_cert_secret_ref` (Attributes) Reference to a Secret containing a PEM-encoded Client Certificate to use when the Vault server requires mTLS. (see [below for nested schema](#nestedatt--spec--vault--client_cert_secret_ref))
-- `client_key_secret_ref` (Attributes) Reference to a Secret containing a PEM-encoded Client Private Key to use when theVault server requires mTLS. (see [below for nested schema](#nestedatt--spec--vault--client_key_secret_ref))
+- `client_key_secret_ref` (Attributes) Reference to a Secret containing a PEM-encoded Client Private Key to use when the Vault server requires mTLS. (see [below for nested schema](#nestedatt--spec--vault--client_key_secret_ref))
 - `namespace` (String) Name of the vault namespace.
-Namespaces is a set of features within Vault Enterprise that allows Vault environments to support Secure Multi-tenancy. e.g: 'ns1'More about namespaces can be found here https://www.vaultproject.io/docs/enterprise/namespaces
+Namespaces is a set of features within Vault Enterprise that allows Vault environments to support Secure Multi-tenancy. e.g: 'ns1' More about namespaces can be found here https://www.vaultproject.io/docs/enterprise/namespaces

 <a id="nestedatt--spec--vault--auth"></a>
 ### Nested Schema for `spec.vault.auth`

 Optional:

-- `app_role` (Attributes) AppRole authenticates with Vault using the App Role auth mechanism,with the role and secret stored in a Kubernetes Secret resource. (see [below for nested schema](#nestedatt--spec--vault--auth--app_role))
+- `app_role` (Attributes) AppRole authenticates with Vault using the App Role auth mechanism, with the role and secret stored in a Kubernetes Secret resource. (see [below for nested schema](#nestedatt--spec--vault--auth--app_role))
-- `client_certificate` (Attributes) ClientCertificate authenticates with Vault by presenting a clientcertificate during the request's TLS handshake.Works only when using HTTPS protocol. (see [below for nested schema](#nestedatt--spec--vault--auth--client_certificate))
+- `client_certificate` (Attributes) ClientCertificate authenticates with Vault by presenting a client certificate during the request's TLS handshake.
+Works only when using HTTPS protocol. (see [below for nested schema](#nestedatt--spec--vault--auth--client_certificate))
-- `kubernetes` (Attributes) Kubernetes authenticates with Vault by passing the ServiceAccounttoken stored in the named Secret resource to the Vault server. (see [below for nested schema](#nestedatt--spec--vault--auth--kubernetes))
+- `kubernetes` (Attributes) Kubernetes authenticates with Vault by passing the ServiceAccount token stored in the named Secret resource to the Vault server. (see [below for nested schema](#nestedatt--spec--vault--auth--kubernetes))
 - `token_secret_ref` (Attributes) TokenSecretRef authenticates with Vault by presenting a token. (see [below for nested schema](#nestedatt--spec--vault--auth--token_secret_ref))

 <a id="nestedatt--spec--vault--auth--app_role"></a>